tanvidhope/tanvidhope.github.io/_pages/about.md

 - **Space** – Explore the mysteries of the cosmos, from the latest space missions to scientific discoveries.
 - **Movies** – Get my thoughts on the latest films, movie analysis, and hidden gems.
 - **Books** – Book recommendations, reviews, and insights from my recent reads.
-- **History** – Learn about historical events, figures, and the impact of the past on the present.

 ## Projects
 In addition to my blog, I showcase a variety of projects I’ve worked on.
 These projects reflect my interests in computer science, space, and beyond.
 Feel free to explore them and check out my GitHub for more!